Gutter Installation, Repair & Cleaning Services in Oregon | Gutter Empire

 2. Sagging or Pulling Away

 A healthy gutter should sit tight against your roofline.
 If you see it sagging or pulling away, that is a clear red flag.
 Sagging happens when gutters are clogged, overloaded with water, or have weak attachments.
-Commercial buildings usually have large rooftops that collect a ton of water.
+Commercial buildings typically have large rooftops that collect a significant amount of water.
 When gutters cannot handle that weight, they start to bend and separate.

 A sagging gutter means water is not moving through the system like it should.
 Instead, it pools in certain spots, gets heavy, and eventually can pull the whole gutter off the building.
 This puts your siding, roof edges, and even people walking below at risk.